hans-jorg/EFM32GG-STK3700-GCC/X44-DA-Converter/README.md

 |  N1      |    PD7    |    Sup 17         |     15        |

+>> This version of DAC HAL only uses the main outputs pins: OUT0 and OUT1

 The numbers in parenthesis are the LOCATION number used to configure the pin.

-> What the hell are N0, N1, P0 and P1 pins?
+## Clocking the DAC

 There is a prescaler to divide the peripheral clock (HFPERCLK) and to generate the clock for the DA operation (DAC_CLK).
 The DA frequency is given by

 f_{DAC_CLK) = f_{HFPERCLK}/2^{DA0.CTRL.PRESC)

 > The DAC_CLK should be 1 MHz or less!!!!!!.
-So keep the PRESC at least at 4 when
-> running at 48 Mhz.
+So keep the PRESC at least at 4 when > running at 48 Mhz.

 About alternate pins, the Reference Manual says

-> The DAC channels can also drive an alternative output network, which is described in the Opamp
-> chapter in Section 30.3.1.2 (p.
+> The DAC channels can also drive an alternative output network, which is described in the Opamp > chapter in Section 30.3.1.2 (p.
 735) .
-To enable this network, OUTMODE must be configured to ADC
-> in DACn_CTRL.
+To enable this network, OUTMODE must be configured to ADC > in DACn_CTRL.
 The actual output network can be configred by configuring DACn_OPAxMUX registers.

 It is possible to the output signal go to only to the main output, only to the ALT output or both.

 To use only the main output, set DAC0_OPA0MUX.OUTMODE to MAIN.

 To use only the ALT output, set DAC0_OPA0MUX.OUTMODE to ALT.

 To use output signal at both the main and the ALT outputs, set DAC0_OPA0MUX.OUTMODE to ALL.

 It is also possible to route the output signal to Analog Digital Converter (AD), to an internal OPAMP] or to an Analog Compare Peripheral (ACMP).

 Is is possible to reoute the output signal to OUTx pins by set the corresponding bit in DACn_OPAxMUX registers.
 Note that the OUTPUT field must be set to ADC in order to this routing to work.

 The operation can be monitored by observing the STATUS register, specifically, the CH0DV and CH1DV bits, that when set, indicates that there is still data to be converted on the DATA registers.

 There is an additional parameter to be configured: the BIASPROG.
 It specifies the amount of current thru the voltage reference.
 The higher, the better, but with increased power comsumption.
 From the Reference Manual.

 >The bias current settings should only be changed while both DAC channels are disabled.
-The electrical
-> characteristics given in the datasheet require the bias configuration to be set to the default values, > where no other bias values are given.
+The electrical > characteristics given in the datasheet require the bias configuration to be set to the default values, > where no other bias values are given.

 The default values can be found in the DEVICE INFO area, specifically, the the DAC0_BIASPROG subarea.
 By the way, the Device Info contains other values of interest.
 It is possible to use a predefined structure DEVINFO to access part of these values.

 |  Address   | Symbol        |  Field    | Contents               |